munificent/journal/asset/post/2015-02-01-what-color-is-your-function.md

 The problem is you have to *manually* reify every damn one of these steps.
 There's actually a name for this transformation: [*continuation-passing style*][cps].
-It was invented by language hackers in the 70s as an intermediate representation to use in the guts of their compilers.
+It was invented by language hackers in the 70s as an intermediate representation to use in the internals of their compilers.
 It's a really bizarro way to represent code that happens to make some compiler optimizations easier to do.

 No one ever for a second thought that a programmer would *write actual code like that*.
-And then Node came along and all of the sudden here we are pretending to be compiler back-ends.
+And then Node came along and all of the sudden here we are pretending to be compiler backends.
 Where did we go wrong?

 [cps]: http://en.wikipedia.org/wiki/Continuation-passing_style